mohit2978/MERN-stack/NamasteNodejs/Season-1/Ep-4/Notes/0000notes.md

 console.log( add(x,y));
 ```

-now see how we export ,remember it is exports not export!!
+now see how we export ,`remember it is exports not export`!!

 ```js
 function sumC (a,b){